Garden Animal Pest Control

 Tunnel Boring Enemies:

-damage to your garden in two ways.
+your garden in two ways.
 First, they eat vegetables in the garden.
+They attack

-They attack both the root crops and above ground crops.
-It can be really
+both the root crops and above ground crops.
+It can be really disappointing

-disappointing to grow carrots with great tops and a wide root protruding
+to grow carrots with great tops and a wide root protruding from the soil,

-from the soil only to find a mole has chewed away at the carrot below the
+only to find a mole has chewed away at the carrot root.
+Mice will nibble

 A second problem with tunneling rodents, is disruption of the root system.